PHARMACY TECHNICIAN ADVANCED TRAINING

 Webinar Dates and Participant Minimum

 Participants will be required to participate in one (1) live webinar on an available day of their choice.
-Webinars, delivered through Zoom, are currently available on the following days: April 27, May 26, June 27, 2022.
+Webinars, delivered through Zoom, are currently available on the following days: September 20 and October 19, 2022.

 MPA reserves the right to cancel any webinar with less than 10 participants at least five days prior to the webinar date.
 Those registrants that selected a date that is cancelled will be notified and moved to the next upcoming webinar.

 The self-study component of this activity is structured to meet knowledge-based educational needs in which the activity acquires actual knowledge.
 The live component of this activity is structured to meet application-based educational needs.
 An application-based activity is structured to meet application-based educational needs and applies to information learned in the time-frame allotted.
 Information in application-type activities is based on evidence as accepted in the literature by the healthcare professions.
 Participants must complete an online activity evaluation and posttests in Lecture Panda before to receive credit.
 Participants must pass posttest questions with a score of 70 percent or greater.
 If all requirements are met, participants will receive pharmacy continuing education (PCE) credit through CPE Monitor.